Imagine ending a tiring day with a relaxing spa, right at home!

 2. Privacy

-Although a hot tub is small enough to be discreet, you can mark out its dimensions on the desired area and check its visibility from different vantage points.
+Although a hot tub is small enough to be discreet, you can mark its dimensions in the desired area and check its visibility from different vantage points.
 Other than that, you can also install a fence around the hot tub for more privacy.
 In fact, according to the building codes in some areas, a fence is a must.

 3. Children Or Pets

-Spas And Hot Tubs: Safety Tips
+Spa And Hot Tub: Safety Tips

 1. Consult A Medical Professional